Ownership Mental Model

 [println [length items]] ; items not consumed

 The compiler sees that length only reads xs and returns a primitive.
-There is no way for the reference to escape, so borrowing is safe.
+The reference has no way to escape, so a borrow is safe.

 3. Move by default

-When the value is not a primitive and cannot be safely borrowed, ownership transfers to the new location.
-This is the fallback, and it is how Loon ensures memory is freed exactly once.
+When a value is not a primitive and cannot be borrowed safely, ownership transfers to its new location.
+This is the fallback, and it is how Loon guarantees memory is freed exactly once, never twice and never not at all.

 [fn consume [xs]